Snowiiii/Pumpkin/docs/config/pvp.md

 :::

 #### `knockback`: Boolean
-Weather attacks should have knockback or not.
+Whether attacks should have knockback or not.

 :::code-group
 ```toml [features.toml] {2}